CNES/shareloc/docs/source/glossary.rst

     RPC
       `Rational polynomial coefficient`_ is analytics compact representation of ground to image mapping.

     ROI
-      `Region of Interest`_ means a subpart of the `DSM` raster in CARS.
+      `Region of Interest`_ means a subpart of the data.
-      It can be defined by a file or a bounding box.
+      It can be defined by it's extent.

 .. _`Digital Elevation Model`: https://en.wikipedia.org/wiki/Digital_elevation_model
 .. _`Digital Surface Model`: https://en.wikipedia.org/wiki/Digital_elevation_model